-Despite some distinct differences between the two departments, Marketing and Sales should be strongly aligned in goals, projects, and analytics.
-Yet often, when a business looks at their marketing and sales teams, they may find this to be far from the truth.
-They key to bringing these two together is developing a strategy that creates strong interdependence to optimize success.
+Despite some distinct differences between the two departments, marketing and sales should be strongly aligned with goals, projects, and analytics.
+Yet, when a business looks at their marketing and sales teams, they often find this to be far from the truth.
+The key to bringing these two together is developing a strategy that creates strong interdependence to optimize success.

 Different Departments, Same Goal